rubenmu96/intel-scene-image-classification/README.md

 - write documentation
 - test running it on gpu
 - Would it be possible to add link to image in the gradio app, then run it on the link with image.
 Maybe add some verification that it is an image?
+- add possibility to run from a checkpoint?

+## Gitignore:
+- remove .cypython